freshworks/crayons/CONTRIBUTING.md

 Crayons has a predefined set of components.
 As a developer, you not only can use the components in your projects but you can also contribute to Crayons, as it falls under the MIT license.
 We welcome all contributions, big or small.

+Crayons uses `monorepo` setup.
+There are 3 packages under packages folder.
+Uses Lerna for managing monorepo along with npm workspaces.
+1. **crayons-core** (All core atomic components are present here)
+2. **crayons-icons** (icon library for crayons)
+3. **crayons-i18n** (i18n Library for crayons)

-### Contributing usually requires one or more of the following steps
+#### Contributing usually requires one or more of the following steps

 1. Forking and setting up
 2. Raising issues towards the repo
 3. Fixing an existing issue
-4. Creating a new component
+4. Creating a new component/ changes to other packages

 ### Setup the local environment

+`Note : Please use npm instead of yarn`

+1. Node Engine requirements
+   1. **Node**: >=14.7.0
+   2. **NPM**: >=7.0.0
-1. Fork the Crayons repository.
+2. Fork the Crayons repository.
-2. Clone your forked Crayons repository.
+3. Clone your forked Crayons repository. ```git clone https://github.com/freshworks/crayons```
-3. Change directory to the cloned repository and install all the dependencies using `npm install`.
+4. Change directory to the cloned repository and install all the dependencies using `npm ci`.
-4. Run `git config core.hooksPath .git/hooks/`.
+5. Run `git config core.hooksPath .git/hooks/`.
+6. To install/uninstall any new dependency for a package , use `npm install / uninstall <<dependency>> --workspace=<<packagename>>`.
+You can find the name of the workspace under each package's package.json.
+7. `cd packages/crayons-core` and `npm run start` will start the dev server.
+You can make changes in `src/index.html` to see live changes in the browser.
-5. Run `npm run dev` to open storybook in `https://localhost:9000`.
+8. `npm run test` to run the test

-`
-Note : Please use npm instead of yarn
-`
+9. To build storybook / docs site, go to root folder and run npm run build. `Docs site -> www-dist, Storybook -> docs/storybook-dist`
+10. Always run `npm run build` from root folder before commiting changes so that readme files are in sync.
+11. You can generate a component by running `npm run generate` in `packages/crayons-core` directory.

+##### Naming Components

+When generating components, the custom element tags is prefixed with `fw-` while the rest of the name is modified to support web component standards.
+For example, if a component is generated with the name `Label`, the component that would be generated would be `<fw-label/>`.

+### Branches

+1. **master** - stable release branch
+2. **next** - experimental pre-release branch
+3. **canary** - development branch

+### Release Process

+To know about the release process check [here](RELEASE_PROCESS.md)

 ### Raise an issue

 If you find an issue or if you want to raise a feature request in, make sure you raise an issue in <https://github.com/freshworks/crayons/issues>